-The findings of the ADMET toxicity prediction for all thirteen drugs are depicted in Table 7.
+The findings of the ADMET toxicity prediction for all 13 drugs are depicted in Table 7.
 The prediction approach employs a scope constraint, wherein only compounds that meet the requirement of structural similarity to the requested chemical are incorporated into the prediction model.
 Nevertheless, an analysis was conducted on the prediction model's unrestricted applicability domain, and the outcomes were displayed distinctly.
-Specifically, the restricted applicability domain prediction results were depicted using solid colours, whereas the unrestricted applicability domain prediction results were represented using striped colours.
-Typically, the outcome obtained from an unlimited applicability domain has a somewhat diminished level of reliability, characterised by a minor decrease in accuracy and sensitivity, compared to the outcome obtained from a restricted applicability domain (Schyman et al. 2017).
+Specifically, the restricted applicability domain prediction results were depicted using solid colours, whereas the unrestricted applicability domain prediction results were represented using striped

-Table 7: The 14 ADMET predictions for all thirteen compounds are presented in a separate row.
-At least 3 compounds got more than 1 NPscore and 10 other compounds acquired less than 1 NPscore.
-The highlighted compounds are the compounds with the best results.
+Table 7: The 14 ADMET predictions for all 13 compounds are presented in a separate row.
+At least 3 compounds got more than 1